theo-obadiah-teguh/Carhalla/README.md

 # Carhalla: A Car Parking Management System

-A repository for CPSC 304: Introduction to Relational Databases by the University of British Columbia.
+A copy of the repository for CPSC 304: Introduction to Relational Databases by the University of British Columbia.
 Our objective was design a database with an interactive GUI application.

 ---